Executive Summary

 Real-World Impact and Case Studies

-- Megatron-Turing NLG (530B parameters) leveraged ZeRO for efficient training across thousands of GPUs
+- Megatron-Turing NLG (530B parameters): A poster child for ZeRO enabling massive scale across thousands of GPUs.

-- BLOOM (176B parameters) utilized ZeRO for more inclusive, multilingual model development
+- BLOOM (176B parameters): Leveraged ZeRO (via DeepSpeed) for its open, multilingual model training effort.

 Comparison with Other Approaches